 1. Make sure your JEE Main syllabus is complete

 Take out your JEE syllabus and scan all the topics again.
 Have you completed all the topics in all the chapters?
 If no, your first task is to learn and understand the topics you didn’t study.
 If you finished the syllabus, then you have to practice more problems and solve mock tests to improve your weak areas.

 2. Analyse JEE Main January paper

 Analyse your performance in the paper.
 Did you miss a crucial step that you forgot to remember?
-Could you solve any question for better result?
+Could you solve any question for a better result?
 If you correct those mistakes, would you get the solution?
 Find your mistakes and keep a note of them.
 Discuss these things with teachers, if possible.
-They can tell you whether you need to work on your concepts, theory part, or need more practice to solve specific type of problems.
+They can tell you whether you need to work on your concepts, theory part, or need more practice to solve specific types of problems.

 3. What went wrong – Speed or Accuracy?